-Here then is a groundbreaking study of Christianity's role in cultural innovation and historical change--and must reading for all who are concerned with the present and future of the faith. (from the cover)

-comprehensive glossary, and detailed notes on textual variants. (from the cover)
+Here then is a groundbreaking study of Christianity's role in cultural innovation and historical change--and must reading for all who are concerned with the present and future of the faith. (from the cover) Other features include a chronology of Walatta Petros's life, maps, a comprehensive glossary, and detailed notes on textual variants. (from the cover)